Auckland: New Zealand's city of 50 volcanoes

 In the 1990s that was in turn cut by a Maori rights activist in protest at the government's Treaty of Waitangi settlement policy.

 In 2014, Maungakiekie was one of 14 landmark volcanoes -- or "maunga" -- returned to local tribes after a settlement with the Crown.
-Two years later, a grove of nine native trees were planted on the hill and it is expected that eventually one will be selected to remain.
+Two years later, a grove of nine native trees was planted on the hill and it is expected that eventually one tree will be selected to remain.

 Meantime, what is most visible from around the city is an obelisk with the bronze figure of a Maori warrior at its base.